osher/fxmgr/README.md

 ## Roadmap
 [v] 0.6.x - This is the preliminary version.
 Tested manually.
 Works, however
-    violent.
-Could be much more friendly.
+    violent - i.e could be much more friendly with its errors.
 [ ] 0.8.x - will focus in adding tests, CI, linting, coverage.
 [ ] 1.0.x - will be released with focus on user-experience - i.e user-input
     validations and more friendly errors.
-    API changes may occur up until this version.
+    API form changes may occur up until this version.

 ## Backlog
 Anything from the backlog that will be ready for a version - will be released